acfinspace/Spacelibraryoftales/docs/index.md

 ### Legal

-I do not claim ownership of the single pieces of art which belongs to their writers/owners.
+I do not claim ownership of any pieces of art which belongs to their original writers/creators/owners.

 [EVE Online Content Creation Terms of Use](https://community.eveonline.com/support/policies/eve-online-content-creation-terms-of-use-en/)
 Some content related to EVE Online on this site are the intellectual properties of CCP Games.
 These material are used with limited permission of CCP Games.
 No official affiliation or endorsement by CCP Games is stated or implied.